syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 <b>Note:</b> This feature requires changes in the HTML file.

 If windows status does not match in code and HTML, then the converter will meet with deadlock.
-Please refer the below code snippet,
+Refer to the following code snippet,

 {% tabs %}

 {% highlight c# %}

-// Initialize HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);
+// Initialize the HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);

 BlinkConverterSettings blinkConverterSettings = new BlinkConverterSettings();